- About us

 - News & events

-The SFU Experimental Economics Lab is used to conduct economics experiments.
-Economists use experiments to study how real people make real decisions in controlled decisions environments that are difficult to produce outside of a “lab”.
+The SFU Experimental Economics Lab conducts economics experiments studying how real people make real decisions in controlled-decision environments that are difficult to produce outside of a “lab”.

 If you’re an SFU student we highly encourage you to participate in economics experiments -- you will be paid based on the decisions you make and for your participation.
 It’s a great way to earn spending money while helping research at SFU!
-No knowledge of economics is necessary!
-Sign up to the recruitment database to be invited to participate in economics experiments.
+No knowledge of economics is necessary.

 Frequently Asked Questions

 Why do economists run lab experiments?